 JANA Managing Partner Barry Rosenstein sent a letter to the Houston Exploration board in April to follow up on the fund's request that the E&P company use proceeds from a $590 million sale of its offshore Gulf of Mexico assets to repurchase shares rather than to pay down debt and buy onshore exploration and production assets.
 The board, however, chose to stick with its plans (see Daily GPI, June 2).

-"We have made every effort to work constructively with the company's board of directors in our efforts to focus them on delivering maximum value for shareholders," Rosenstein said this month.
+"We have made every effort to work constructively with the company's board of directors in our efforts to focus them on delivering maximum value for shareholders," Rosenstein said Friday.
 "For our efforts we have been rewarded with complete apathy from a board whose members appear more intent on protecting their personal fiefdom than satisfying their fiduciary duties to maximize value for shareholders."

 Rosenstein said this latest step will determine if members of the board breached their fiduciary duties to shareholders and could lead to further action, including steps to hold individual board members personally liable, or seeking an injunction to prevent the board from entering into transactions that "destroy shareholder value."

 Rosenstein cited several instances of corporate waste, including pursuing expensive acquisitions, inefficient debt repayment, and "ignoring repeated attempts on our part to engage in a productive dialogue about the best use of the proceeds of the recent Gulf of Mexico asset sales.
 The analysis we have provided to the board clearly demonstrates the substantially higher returns which would result from using these proceeds to repurchase approximately $650 million in stock."

 JANA said analysts, including Russell Sherrill, managing partner with AIG Financial Products in Houston, and Jeffrey W. Robertson of Lehman Brothers, shared its views but the company's board "has not had the courtesy or curiosity to legitimately respond to our analysis or to offer their own..."